xigadee/Microservice/Src/Xigadee.Platform/Command/_docs/Command.md

 Commands also allow functionality to be shared across services and other system when required.

 #### Serialization
-Implementers can choose to abstract the serialzation of incoming objects away from the implementation of the command by using method attributes.
+Implementers can choose to abstract the serialization of incoming objects away from the implementation of the command by using method attributes.

 ### Command Methods
 At its simplest, the command methods receive an incoming Payload object and return zero or many payload objects as a response.